processone/grapherl/Implementation.md

-#Architecture for GraphErl
+#Architecture for Grapherl

+##Terminology
+- **Lattice**   : refers to set of points collected for a patricular activity eg. cpu usage lattice.
+- **datapoint** : refers to `{key, value}` pair belonging to particular lattice where key is generally timestamp.
+- **precision** : referes to the minimum difference between 2 given consecutive points. eg. precision of 1 sec.

 ##graph_web (Webapp)

 ###implementation essentials
-- probably cowboy based webapp. the webapp will communicate to graph_map app on some predefined port.
-This will allow users to swap the webapp with their custom version of django/rails app that talks to graph_mp app on the predefined port.
+- probably cowboy based webapp which will communicate with graph_map on a predefined port.
+This will allow users to swap the webapp with their custom version of django/rails app that talks to graph_mp app on that port.
-- Graph rquests should be cached so as to
-- maintaining a web app cache in important to serve graphs quickly.
+- on client side d3.js maybe used to generate graphs (need to explore more options to compare and contrast).
+- client requesting for a graph must specify the granularity of the lattice it wants to receive along with specifying the lattice name.

-##graph_map (Graph Matrix Aggregator Processor):
+##graph_map (Grapherl Matrix Aggregater Processor):
-- modules: grap_ma.app.src, graph_ma_app.erl, grap_ma_sup.erl, graph_ma.erl
+- modules: graph_map.app.src, graph_map_app.erl, graph_map_sup.erl, graph_map_router.erl,
+graph_map.erl
-- graph_map_handler: tcp server that listens for graph requests from the webapp.
+- graph_map_router: tcp server that listens for lattice requests from the webapp and routes it to corresponding graph_map gen_server.
-- graph_map: based on each incomming request for graph generation, a graph_map process is spawned that aggregates data and processes it to generate graphs.

->NOTE: gen_map will not bring in data untill and unless it is essentially
->required.
-It will aggregate the location of metric and spwan a worker process
->on all the erlang nodes that contains the data.
-This worker will process data
->and return results to be interpreted as graphs.
-(NOT sure about this
-        >implementation)
+- graph_map: is a gen_server process that spawns processes on one or more nodes which aggregate the requested lattice.
+The lattice collected is cached for furhter requests.
+A graph_map process will be spawned on the first incoming request for a particular lattice.

-##graph_db
+##graph_db (Grapherl DataBase)
-- modules: grap_db.app.src, graph_db_app.erl, grap_db_sup.erl,
+- modules: graph_db.app.src, graph_db_app.erl, graph_db_sup.erl,
-    grap_db_router.erl, gen_cache.erl, gen_db.erl, grap_db.erl
+graph_db_router.erl, gen_cache.erl, gen_db.erl, graph_db.erl
-- configuraion
+- configuration
   - allow user to specify an upper limit on number of data points cached.
   - time/data point interval after which cache is dumped into database.
-- grap_db_server: gen_udp server that receives the data and casts it to the corresponding databse api module (which is module using gen_db behaviour).
+- grap_db_router: gen_udp server that receives the data and casts it to the corresponding databse api module (which is module using gen_db behaviour).
-- gen_cache: behaviour module of implementing ram caching of incomming metirc points.
+- gen_cache: behaviour module of implementing ram caching of incoming lattice points.
 - graph_ETS: gen_cache module for caching using ETS.
 - gen_db : this is a behaviour module based on gen_server.
 It specifies